fallen-icarus/cardano-swaps/README.md

 The staking credential effectively *becomes* the "owner" for all actions except for the actual swap execution, in which case the spending credential is used directly.

-> Note: It is possible to execute a staking script even if 0 ada is withdrawn from a reward address.
+> Note: It is possible to execute a staking script even if 0 ADA is withdrawn from a reward address.
 > The only requirement to use staking scripts like this is that the associated stake address must be
 > registered and delegated.
 Stake addresses can be utilized this way as soon as the
 > registration+delegation transaction is added to the chain.
 There is no epoch waiting-period.